micado-scale/ansible-micado/roles/micado_master/start/README.md

 # ansible-role-start-micado

-Run this with _ansible-playbook -i hosts micado-master.yml --tags 'start'_ to initialise and start a Ubuntu 16.04 LTS or Ubuntu 18.04 LTS image which already includes the necessary libraries and dependencies for a MiCADO Master deployment (this requires *ansible-role-build-micado* to be run first).
-Make sure the *micado-master* entry in the _hosts_ file is populated with the correct *ansible_host* (IP) and *ansible_user* (username).
+Run this with _ansible-playbook -i hosts.yml micado.yml --tags start_ to initialise and start a Ubuntu 18.04 LTS or Ubuntu 20.04 LTS image which already includes the necessary libraries and dependencies for a MiCADO Master deployment (this requires *ansible-role-build-micado* to be run first).
+Make sure the *micado* entry in the _hosts_ file is populated with the correct *ansible_host* (IP) and *ansible_user* (SSH username).